flurrux/folder_thumbnail_setter/README.md

 	 <img src="readme_files/final folder thumbnail.jpg" height="200px" />

+Please be aware that this app is not super polished.
+There is pretty much no error handling at the moment.
+If the folder already has a thumbnail, the app will get stuck at `Please wait ...`.
+It will have generated *another* `.ico` file, but won't be able to apply it!
+(It's a good idea to delete this newer ico file to keep your folder tidy).
+Don't know when i will get around to fixing it!
+See the limitations-section below for more fun like this.

 ## How to build

 The build process is exactly the same as in my other app: